ajibade3210/react-calc-demo/README.md

 ### Setting up the Backend

-1. Clone the [backend repository](https://nodejs.org/) to your local machine.
+1. Clone the [Application repository](https://github.com/ajibade3210/react-calc-demo) to your local machine.

 2. Navigate to the backend directory.